raspberrypilearning/octapi-brute-force-enigma/en/step_5.md

 ---
 They are exactly the same!
 The code you wrote in this section is identical to the code you wrote to decrypt the message.

+--- /collapse ---

 If you used the message key "BFR", the resulting ciphertext should be "GON XXLXYFQNZIK".
 You may have chosen a different message key, in which case your result will be different.
---- /collapse ---

 You can also run `pyenigma` from the command line if you wish.
-Typing this command into a terminal window produces the same result as the program above.
+If you type this command into a terminal window, it will produce the same result as the script you just wrote.

 ```bash
 pyenigma.py -r IV I V -i 20 5 10 -p SX KU QP VN JG TC LA WM OB ZF -u B --start BFR --text "RASPBERRYPI"